QuantumLeaps/lock-free-ring-buffer/src/README.md

+# Research

+While a variable that is a single instruction load/store operations on a processor does provide some level of atomicity, there are a few additional considerations:

+> Atomicity vs. Memory Ordering

+**Atomicity:** Ensures that a read or write operation completes without interruption.
+For up to uint32_t variables, this is generally true on ARM Cortex-M processors.

+**Memory Ordering:** Ensures the correct sequence of operations across multiple threads.
+This is where std::memory_order comes into play.

+**C Sequence Points:** Define points in the code where all side effects of previous evaluations are complete, and no side effects of subsequent evaluations have started.

+While sequence points help with ordering within a single thread, they don’t provide guarantees for memory visibility across multiple threads.

+> Key reasons why memory ordering is considered relevant:

+**Reordering by the Compiler:**
+The C and C++ standards allow the compiler to reorder instructions for optimization unless explicitly told not to.
+For example, without memory barriers or memory ordering, the compiler could:

+- Write the head pointer (indicating that new data is available) before the data itself is written to the buffer.
+- Read the head pointer before reading the data, leading to the consumer seeing stale or partially written data.
+Even if write_index and buffer[] are uint32_t, this reordering could result in the producer marking the data as ready (by updating the write_index) before the data itself has been fully written.

+**Reordering by the Processor:**
+While a Cortex-M4 has a simpler memory model than modern multi-core processors, it's still possible for the memory subsystem to perform some reordering, particularly with peripheral memory accesses.

+**Interrupts:**
+ISR could preempt the main thread at any point, including in the middle of a read-modify-write sequence, leading to inconsistent states if proper synchronization isn't enforced.
+If the write_index is being updated at the same time the main thread reads it, the value read by the main thread could be incomplete or inconsistent.

+**Sequence Points in C:**
+C sequence points (or in C++, sequencing rules) provide guarantees about when side effects (like memory writes) occur relative to other operations within the same thread.
+However, these guarantees do not extend across multiple threads or between an interrupt handler and the main thread.
+This is why memory ordering is required to ensure that changes made by one thread (or ISR) are visible to another in the correct order.

+Even though variables up to unin32_t are single instruction load/store, without explicit memory ordering, there's no guarantee that:
+- The producer writes data to the buffer before updating the write_index.
+- The consumer reads the buffer data only after it sees the updated write_index.

+Use of acquire-release semantics ensures that:
+- **Release semantics (memory_order_release)** in the put() function guarantee that any prior writes (to the buffer) are visible before the write_index is updated.
+- **Acquire semantics (memory_order_acquire)** in the get() function ensure that after reading the write_index, the consumer sees the correct data in the buffer.

+With all this I ended up concluding there is indeed an issue that needs consideration for my use case, at least for ARM Cortex m4 and m7 that I am targeting.

+# C Ring Buffer Implementation

 The rationale behind the specific atomic access types in `ring_buf.c` implementation is based on the following principles of atomicity and memory ordering:

 ### Key Points of Atomic Operations: